shabiel/HWSC/README.md

 ,U-UNIMPLEMENTED,.
 The main reason they won't work is that the entry point expects Cache Objects.

 Unlike Cache, GT.M port does not need a SSL/TLS Configuration in order to perform normal HTTPS communication.
 If you want to use a certificate to authenticate, place the certificate and the key in a folder, and put the path to the certificate into the SSL/TLS Configuration field.
 The key file must end with .key and be in the same folder as the certificate.

 If the key file is password protected, store the password in the password field normally reserved for HTTP authentication and it will be used to decrypt the key.
 A full programmatic example can be found in `T7^XOBWTGUX`.
+Please note that in our testing this doesn't work reliably across platforms.
+Therefore, prior to using password protected keys, ensure that you can use command line curl to perform the operation before using this software.

 # GTM Entry points signature
 ```